(This is an informal and code heavy version of the full tidy data paper. Please refer to that for more details.)

 A dataset is a collection of values, usually either numbers (if quantitative) or strings (if qualitative).
 Values are organised in two ways.
 Every value belongs to a variable and an observation.
 A variable contains all values that measure the same underlying attribute (like height, temperature, duration) across units.
 An observation contains all values measured on the same unit (like a person, or a day, or a race) across attributes.

-A tidy version of the pregnancy data looks like this: (you’ll learn how the functions work a little later)
+A tidy version of the classroom data looks like this: (you’ll learn how the functions work a little later)

-This makes the values, variables and observations more clear.
-The dataset contains 18 values representing three variables and six observations.
+This makes the values, variables, and observations more clear.
+The dataset contains 36 values representing three variables and 12 observations.
 The variables are:

-name, with three possible values (John, Mary, and Jane).
+assessment, with three possible values (quiz1, quiz2, and test1).

-n, with five or six values depending on how you think of the missing value (1, 4, 6, 7, 18, NA)
+grade, with five or six values depending on how you think of the missing value (A, B, C, D, F, NA).

-The experimental design tells us more about the structure of the observations.
-In this experiment, every combination of of
+The tidy data frame explicitly tells us the definition of an observation.
+In this classroom, every combination of

 weight we would have been happy to call them variables.
 If the columns were